Solar Panel Cost Guide in Edgmont, PA (2025 Update)

 EcoWatch's Edgmont, PA Solar Cost FAQs

-The average cost of solar panels in Edgmont is about $17,750 for a 5-kW system and $35,500 for a 10-kW system before the ITC, but the actual cost will depend on things like the kind of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Edgmont is about $17,750 for a 5-kW system and $35,500 for a 10-kW system before the ITC, but the real cost will depend on certain factors like the type of solar panels you want, what size system you need and how much energy you consume.

 Should I lease or buy solar panels in Edgmont?